-A. "although there is a reconciliation provision in the agreement, the provision appears illusory inasmuch as Argus may not be subject to any consequences for failing to comply with its terms"
+A.D.3d 1199 held that: - A. "although there is a reconciliation provision in the agreement, the provision appears illusory inasmuch as Argus may not be subject to any consequences for failing to comply with its terms"

 Here, while not stating that failure to reconcile would constitute a breach, neither did the contract provide any remedy or consequences to plaintiff in the event that plaintiff failed to reconcile, and permitted plaintiff to continue to ACH-debit the automatic payments even if it did not reconcile.
-The contract had a no-liability clause: